2026-05-14

 Input: 1,048,576 option structs — arrays of S, K, T, r, σ (all float, aligned to 32 bytes).
 Output: array of call prices C.

-The audience knows Black-Scholes.
 The parameters cover a realistic options chain: S, K ∈ [50, 150], T ∈ [0.05, 2.0], r ∈ [0, 0.08], σ ∈ [0.1, 0.6].
 Fixed seed 0xCAFEBABE for reproducibility.

 Four variants